-In 2023, AMB-EU total turnover was €5,847,387.
+In 2024, AMB-EU total turnover was €5,983,835.
 Turnover represents the total value of fees earned in the year, excluding value added tax.
 Revenue is earned by recognising fees throughout the period of service under the rating service agreement.
 Any billed fees unearned at the year-end are held in the balance sheet as deferred revenue.
-AMB-EU has one ancillary service, PA for DUAEs, which generated a total revenue of €13,125 equating to 0.22% of AM Best total revenue for 2023.
+AMB-EU has one ancillary service, PA for DUAEs, which generated a zero revenue during 2024.